 The upper, referred to as the ‘old town’, is perched on a hill with the Antranobiriky Church at its center, and there’s a good mix of midrange and budget accommodation to be found.

 However, the surrounding areas are the biggest drawcard for visitors.
 A blend of undulating valleys and exotic plantations offers holidaymakers something quite different from the rest of the country.

 Fianar, as it’s affectionately known, is also the gateway to the eastern rainforests and is best suited to adventurous travelers who don’t mind long travel times or those happy to hire a vehicle and driver.

-Explore Ranomafana National Park:
+Explore Ranomafana National Park

-Madagascar’s rainforests are a naturalist’s nirvana and Ranomafana is the best park in the country to experience its wild mix of ancient forest and curious wildlife (new species are being discovered yearly).
+Madagascar’s rainforests are a naturalist’s nirvana.
+Ranomafana is the best park in Madagascar to experience its wild mix of ancient forests and curious wildlife (new species are being discovered yearly).

-Ride the Fianarantsoa-Cote Est Railway:
+Ride the Fianarantsoa-Cote Est Railway

-It runs between Fianaro and Manakara on the east coast, a full-day trip that departs on Tuesdays and Saturdays with the return journey from Manakara on Wednesdays and Sundays.
+It runs between Fianaro and Manakara on the east coast, a full-day trip that departs on Tuesdays and Saturdays, with the return journey from Manakara on Wednesdays and Sundays.